SRI Research Streams

 Biogeography of Nematodes

-Stream Leader: Dr. Werner
+Stream Leader: Michael Werner

 This Research Stream will sample nematodes from pedestrian locations on campus to exotic locations across Utah, including deserts, mountains, and the Great Salt Lake.
 After field collections, we will process soil samples in the laboratory, and perform molecular genotyping to identify species abundance and diversity.
 Then, we will use statistical and computational methods to analyze their relatedness.
 By studying the biogeography of nematodes in Utah, we will better understand the diversity, evolutionary history, and limits of this remarkable taxa.